Moving to Rome

 When we asked people why foreigners move to Rome, they responded:

 "Rome is a vibrant and historic city that offers a unique cultural experience for expats.
 The city is home to some of the world's most iconic landmarks, such as the Colosseum, the Pantheon, and the Trevi Fountain, making it a great destination for sightseeing.
 Rome also offers a wide variety of delicious cuisine, from traditional Italian dishes to international flavors.
 The city is also known for its vibrant nightlife, with plenty of bars, clubs, and restaurants to explore.
 Additionally, Rome is home to a number of universities and other educational institutions, making it an attractive destination for expats looking to further their studies.
-Finally, the city's mild climate and Mediterranean atmosphere make it a great place to live and work," wrote one expat living in Rome.
+Finally, the city's mild climate and Mediterranean atmosphere make it a great place to live and work," said one expat.

 How are healthcare services Rome?